-Rules to follow (mandatory):
+Rules to follow to create a Petri net:

-• Arcs (directed connections) connect places to transitions and connect transitions to places

-A transition can have no places directly as inputs (source), i.e. must exist arcs between transitions and placesA transition can have no places directly as outputs (sink), i.e. must exist arcs between transitions and places

-• The same happens with the input and output transitions for places
+- Arcs indicate directed connections connect places to transitions and connect transitions to places - A transition can have no places directly as inputs (source), i.e. must exist arcs between transitions and places - A transition can have no places directly as outputs (sink), i.e. must exist arcs between transitions and places - The same happens with the input and output transitions for places